Welcome to the webpage of the

 The course is officially measured by the Dutch Athletics Federation.

 The start is of the 100 Kilometers is at the finish line.
-You have to accomplish 27 full rounds of 3703,81m.
-Then the total distance will be 100,00287 Kilometers.
-So, the course will be 2,87m too long.
+You have to accomplish 27 full rounds of 3,703.81 meters.
+Then the total distance will be 100.00287 kilometers.
+So, the course will be 2.87 meters too long.

 The course has no mentionable altitude meters.
 The course is not traffic-free.
 Mainly bikes and scooters will be on the course and sometimes a lost car.
 The underground is mixed: tartan track, asphalt and small cobblestones.